Non-invasive brain-to-brain interface: links between two brains

 Here’s how it worked:

-1. Human volunteers looked at a strobed image (flickering) and EEG sensors picked up the resulting visual-evoked-potentials synchronized with the light.
+1. Human volunteers looked at a strobe image (flickering) and EEG sensors picked up the resulting visual evoked potentials synchronized with the light.

 2. The acquired EEG signal was filtered through a digital bandpass filter centered at the flickering frequency (to eliminate other brain signals).
 A computer analyzed the resulting signals, determined statistically when there was a significant detection, and sent a signal to the rat.